albertaillet/Primer_game/README.md

-## Primer game
+## Primer game:

-This is a repository for my strategies to the game: [Coin Flip Cheaters: A game from Primer](https://www.youtube.com/watch?v=QC91Bf8hQVo).
+This is a repository for my strategies to the game [Coin Flip Cheaters: A game from Primer](https://www.youtube.com/watch?v=QC91Bf8hQVo).

 `game.py` includes the class `CoinGame` that uses the openai [gym](https://github.com/openai/gym/) base class to set up the environment.

 `game_simulation.py` includes the class `CoinGameSimulation` that builds on `CoinGame` and implements a simulation of the game to test out the your strategies or models.

 `game_browser.py` includes the class `CoinGameBrowser` that builds on `CoinGame` and iteracts with the online game at [primerlearning.org](https://primerlearning.org/).

+## Strategies:

+My strategies can be found in the `strategies` directory.
+The most succestful one was the simple bayesian strategy.

 ## How to use: